GetPageSpeed/ngx_security_headers/README.md

     make
     make install

 Or you can compile it as dynamic module.
-In that case, use `--add-dynamic-module` instead, and load the module after compilation via:
+In that case, use `--add-dynamic-module` instead, and load the module after compilation by adding to `nginx.conf`:

-    load_module modules/ngx_http_security_headers_module.so;
+    load_module /path/to/ngx_http_security_headers_module.so;